prabhatsharma/CLRTrigger/README.md

 3. build assembly using visual studio

-after you have built the assembly using visual studio (This willgive you a dll file), create assembly in SQL server using following command
+after you have built the assembly using visual studio (This will give you a dll file), create assembly in SQL server using following command

 ```sql
 alter database epglobal  set trustworthy on;